ZakariasLaws/TensorFlow-Java-Build-Odroid-N2/README.md

 # Build TensorFlow Java API for Odroid-N2

-This guide will help you build the [TensorFlow Java API](https://www.tensorflow.org/install/lang_java) from source on Odroid-N2, using the r1.11 TensorFlow branch.
+This guide will help you build the [TensorFlow Java API](https://www.tensorflow.org/install/lang_java) from source on Odroid-N2, using the latest stable r1.14 TensorFlow branch.

 In order to use the TensorFlow Java API, the TensorFlow JAR and JNI files are required, at the time of writing, the official [TensorFlow website](https://www.tensorflow.org/install/lang_java) does not support aarch64 devices, hence the required files need to be built from source.

 * See `/build/` for the already built files, if you are lucky, these files might work out of the box (as long as you have installed the dependencies).
 To use, simply copy the directory `bazel-bin` to your project, after which you can compile and run your code according to section [Test Installation](#test).

 ## Dependencies

+OpenJDK 8 is necessary to download and install Bazel version 0.25.2, later when installing TensorFlow, a later Java version can be used.

 ### OpenJDK 8
 OpenJDK version 8 is available from the PPA repository [OpenJDK builds](https://launchpad.net/~openjdk-r/+archive/ubuntu/ppa).